StarnavyDevs/Discord-Starboard-Bot/README.md

 # Discord.js Bot

-This is a Discord.js bot developed by Sapphire Devs.
+This is a Discord.js bot developed by Starnavy Devs.
 It aims to provide a convenient solution for TypeScript users who may be unfamiliar with creating handlers and other TypeScript-specific features.

 ## Features